IBM-Cloud/places-insights-lab/INSTRUCTIONS-CLI.md

 ## Running locally

 You can run the application locally, connecting to the services running in IBM Bluemix.
-To do so you need we will create one file to store the Insights for Twitter and Insights for Weather service credentials.
+To do so you need we will create one file to store the Insights for Twitter and Weather Company Data for IBM Bluemix service credentials.
 These credentials can be retrieved in the IBM Bluemix dashboard.

 ### Get credentials for the services